Oil prices fall on doubts over output cuts, surging U.S. diesel inventories

 U.S. Energy Information Administration data on Wednesday showed gasoline stocks rose by 2.8 million barrels, nearly triple what analysts had expected, while distillate stocks rose by 9.9 million barrels, or nearly four times more than expected.

-Overall demand for diesel and similar fuels is down 13% from the year-ago period over the last four weeks.
-Gasoline product supplied, a proxy for demand, picked up last week, but the four-week average still shows a 23% drop from the year-ago period.
+Overall demand for diesel and similar fuels is down 13% from the year-earlier period over the last four weeks.
+Gasoline product supplied, a proxy for demand, picked up last week, but the four-week average still shows a 23% drop from the year-earlier period.

 “It shows the recovery in gasoline and distillate demand is not V-shaped.
 It just reinforces that we’ve had this initial (price) recovery driven by supply side discipline,” Shaw said.

-Reporting by Sonali Paul; Editing by Christian Schmollinger and Kenneth Maxwell
+Reporting by Sonali Paul; Editing by Kenneth Maxwell and Christopher Cushing